 - 1. The property shall be located within the corporate limits of the City of Greensboro and be in an area of predominately residential use. - 2.
 The property shall not be located within the right-of-way of any future street or highway or other public improvements contemplated within a reasonably foreseeable time. - 3.
 Property located in a flood hazard area as identified by the City shall be subject to the mandatory purchase of flood insurance for the duration of the loan term period as a condition of Housing Rehabilitation Program assistance. - 4.
 Prior to execution of loan documents or rehabilitation agreements, the City will ensure that the applicant has an ownership interest in the property and is legally authorized to place debt on same.
 Legal ownership may be established by the applicant being the principal owner with their name on the deed or with a legally recorded "Life Estate."
 If the "Life Estate" does not specify the right to encumber, a "Power of Attorney" signed by all owners of record may be required.
-This information must be retained in the applicant's permanent file. - 4.5.
-Limited grant funds may be available to assist owner occupants under 80% of area median income with resolution of title issues who would otherwise be eligible for and proceeding with any program loans. - 5.6.
-A review of the applicant's credit is performed to establish if there are past due mortgage payments, or property taxes, or unpaid municipal liens or assessments.
+This information must be retained in the applicant's permanent file. - 5.
+Limited grant funds may be available to assist owner occupants under 80% of area median income with resolution of title issues who would otherwise be eligible for and proceeding with any program loans. - 6.
+A review of the applicant's credit is performed to establish if there are past due mortgage payments, property taxes, or unpaid municipal liens or assessments.
 A property may not be in foreclosure or have pending foreclosure action.
 Any bankruptcy must have been discharged.
 There may not be unpaid individual past due credit balances or collections greater than \$5,000 aggregated, excluding medical.
 A signed statement establishing a repayment plan is necessary for any unpaid medical collections or immediate preceding year taxes. - 7.
 For programs involving City loans, there may not be judgments from any owner or more than one lien that would impact the City's lien position.
-The city will not take a 3rd lien position on any property considered for assistance with any program, which would be secured by a lien, without specific City Council approval.
-Multiple consecutive City program liens may be considered one lien position. - 6.8.
-Property value, as determined by tax value or appraised value done within prior 12 months, whichever is greater, shall not exceed program maximums. - 7.9.
+The city will not take a 3rd lien position on any property considered for assistance with any program which would be secured by a lien, without specific City Council approval.
+Multiple consecutive City program liens may be considered one lien position.
+City Council has approved taking a third lien position when required by a North Carolina Housing Finance Agency program or loan. - 8.
+Property value, as determined by tax value or appraised value done within prior 12 months, whichever is greater, shall not exceed program maximums.
 The equity in the property, as determined by property value less outstanding liens or mortgages, must exceed the combined total of City repayment loans or deferred loans.
 Forgivable loans may exceed equity.
 Exceptions may be made by the Loan Committee for repayment or deferred loan cases where loans total up to 125% of property value for properties where the property value is less than the program assistance limit.
+NOTE: The equity limit does not apply to the Homeowner Emergency Repair Program and Homeowner Code Enforcement Program.